 What are the benefits of applying for a lawsuit loan?

 If you win your lawsuit, a lawsuit cash advance is ideal to pay for these bills.
 If you lose your case, you will not be required to repay any of it.

 No collateral is needed to apply for a lawsuit loan, and most funding takes only one business day to receive.

-In addition, once approved, money can be deposited directly into your bank account—you don’t have to show up at an office or wait for checks to arrive in the mail.
+In addition, once approved, money can be deposited directly into your bank account.

 How much do these lawsuit loans cost?